US Department of Justice investigates Deutsche Bank over 1MDB connection: Report

 READ: Commentary: Deutsche Bank’s bankers were alienated from their jobs

-The new round of job cuts comes on top of some 6,000 already carried out over the past year.
+The new round of job cuts comes on top of about 6,000 already carried out over the past year.

 The restructuring could be a last chance for Deutsche Bank after much-hyped merger talks with Frankfurt rival Commerzbank fell through earlier this year.